 - The Angry Beavers had El Grapadura (The Stapler), who had his own TV show and even starred in a movie with the beavers.

 - El Toro Fuertetranslation from Jackie Chan Adventures.
-Like Tohru, he was kind of a bad guy at first before becoming a steadfast ally of Jackie and a Gentle Giant.
+Like Tohru, he was kind of a bad guy at first before becoming a steadfast ally of Jackie, as well as a good guy and a Gentle Giant.

 - White Pantera's costume in El Tigre is highly reminiscent of these.